sideshot/Gmail-Labeling-Script-Contact-Exists/README.md

 # Gmail Labeling Script: "Contact Exists"

 This Google Apps Script automatically labels Gmail threads with the "Contact Exists" label if the sender's email address exists in your Google Contacts.
-If the sender is not in your contacts, the email will be labeled as "Not in Contacts."
-This helps you efficiently organize and manage your inbox by processing only unlabeled emails.
+If the sender is not in your contacts or is in a group labeled "Ignore," the email will be labeled as "Not in Contacts."
+This helps you efficiently organize and manage your inbox by processing only unlabeled emails and excluding those from ignored contacts.

 ## Features

 - Searches recent, unlabeled emails in your Gmail inbox.
 - Checks if the sender's email address exists in your Google Contacts.
-- Labels the email thread with "Contact Exists" if a match is found.
+- Labels the email thread with "Contact Exists" if a match is found and the contact is not in the "Ignore" group.
-- Labels the email thread with "Not in Contacts" if the sender is not in your contacts.
+- Labels the email thread with "Not in Contacts" if the sender is not in your contacts or is in the "Ignore" group.
 - Ensures that emails are processed only once, avoiding reprocessing.

 ![image](https://github.com/user-attachments/assets/9a42f6d2-ea99-4dfd-adb5-56b31167c28e)